Disagreement percolation for the hard-sphere model: Results

 The \emph{Papangelou intensity}~\cite[(15.6.13)]{Daley_VereJones__AnIntroductionToTheTheoryOfPointProcesses_II__Springer_2008} is the infinitesimal cost of adding another point to a given configuration.
-It is $\IsHS{\EnumSet{x}|Y\cup C}\lambda$ for the hard-sphere model.
+It is $\IsHS{\EnumSet{x}|Y\cup{}C}\lambda$ for the hard-sphere model.
 The Poisson PP has constant Papangelou intensity $\lambda$.
-Thus, one can control the hard-sphere model pointwise incrementally by a Poisson PP. All three stochastic dominations of a hard-sphere model by a Poisson PP (the dependent thinning in Definition~\ref{def_thin},~\cite{Georgii_Kueneth__StochasticComparisonOfPointRandomFields__JAP_1997} and~\cite{Preston__RandomFields__LNM_Springer_1976}) build upon this fact.
+Thus, one can control the hard-sphere model pointwise incrementally by a Poisson PP. All three stochastic dominations of a hard-sphere model by a Poisson PP (the dependent thinning in Definition~\ref{def_thin},~\cite{Georgii_Kueneth__StochasticComparisonOfPointRandomFields__JAP_1997} and~\cite{Preston__SpatialBirthAndDeathProcesses__BIIS_1975}) build upon this fact.
 In the $D=\emptyset$ case, $\TwistedRec{}$ reduces to the same setting, too.
 It is yet unknown if this is the smallest Poisson intensity needed to dominate the hard-sphere model.
+Looking at~\eqref{eq_thin_proba} and~\eqref{eq_derivative}, one sees that $\lambda$ is indeed approached for $x$ far enough away from $C$ and $Y$ and large $B$.
+The rewrite of the thinning probability as the derivative of a finite volume free energy in~\eqref{eq_derivative} adds another interpretation: acceptance of a point $x$ happens with a probability depending on the change in the free energy.
+For large domains the point would change nothing in the free energy, whence it could be accepted with probabilities approaching $1$.
+Again, no smaller Poisson intensity smaller than $\lambda$ allows this.
+Because the thinning procedure depends on the ordering from Section~\ref{sec_ordering_derivative}, I consider the preceding thoughts only a strong indicator but not a proof for the minimality of $\lambda$.

-Another natural question is whether the depending thinning factorises over clusters of the dominating Poisson PP. Although it looks likely to be true, because the answer is not relevant here, it is not investigated.
+Another natural question is whether the depending thinning factorises over clusters of the dominating Poisson PP. Although it looks likely to be true, because the answer is not relevant here, this question is not investigated.